aaroncelestian/PRISM/README.md

 ## Contributing

 This project is designed to serve the mineral collecting community.
-Contributions that improve scoring accuracy, expand market data coverage, or enhance legal compliance features are welcome.
+Contributions that expand market data coverage, improve documentation tools, or enhance legal compliance features are welcome.
+Scoring-engine changes are maintained privately.